Observable

 A generic observable value that notifies listeners when its value changes.

-a single value and provides methods to get, set, and observe changes to that value.
+Observable is the core building block of Observant's reactive system.
+It wraps a single value and provides methods to get, set, and observe changes to that value.

 Attributes: